-&lt;sup>8 For example, a fax on letterhead or email from an official government email address will suffice as written documentation.
+8 For example, a fax on letterhead or email from an official government email address will suffice as written documentation.

-&lt;sup>9 An asterisk in the pre-sentence report, for example, should suffice.
+9 An asterisk in the pre-sentence report, for example, should suffice.

-&lt;sup>10 The burden is on the defendant to establish the date of transfer from a locked to unlocked unit of a multi-level facility.
-This may be done by oral representations under the terms within the five-year window cannot be obtained, then the date of disposition or the date of release from Oak Hill or its functional equivalent, whichever is later, will control for purposes of determining when the adjudication has lapsed.
+A juvenile adjudication (or the date the defendant was released from Oak Hill, its functional equivalent or, where relevant, a locked residential facility) generally can be verified and challenged by the same methods as adult convictions.
+In addition, oral representations may be made by Youth Services Administration and Court Social Services to verify an adjudication (or date).
+The date of release from a locked or multi-level residential facility can be established only through written documentation; oral representations will not suffice.10 If written documentation of a release date within the five-year window cannot be obtained, then the date of disposition or the date of release from Oak Hill or its functional equivalent, whichever is later, will control for purposes of determining when the adjudication has lapsed.